Post-Master's Women’s Health Nurse Practitioner (WHNP) Graduate Certificate Programs - Campus and Online Post-MSN Programs

 Thomas Jefferson University offers a Women’s Health-Gender Related Nurse Practitioner Post-Master’s Certificate program with a WHNP curriculum through its CCNE-accredited Jefferson College of Health Professions.
 Students are required to attend one campus-based orientation session at the start of the program and may be required to attend additional campus visits for one or more of the three clinical courses that are part of the WHNP curriculum.
 The program consists of a total of six courses that include 673 supervised clinical hours.
 The program can be completed in two years of part-time enrollment.
 For more information on the program, visit the Jefferson College of Health Professions at www.jefferson.edu.

-More Graduate Certificates in Women’s Health Nurse Practitioner
+More Women’s Health Nurse Practitioner Graduate Certificate Programs

 *In addition to inquiring about the clinical placement process, it is also important to note that online programs may not be authorized to admit students from all 50 states, therefore, students should speak with an admission advisor before applying to an out-of-state online program to ensure the program can admit students from their state of residence.
 In addition, licensing requirements for WHNP vary by state, so students should review the guidelines for licensure in their state of residence to ensure the online program they choose will provide the training needed to meet those requirements.